Mark Herman: Film career

 Purely Belter (2000), adapted by Herman from Jonathan Tulloch's novel The Season Ticket, is the story of two teenage boys trying to get together enough money for a couple of Newcastle United F.C. season tickets.
-Hope Springs (2003), is an adaptation of New Cardiff.
+Herman cast two unknown boys in the lead roles, and their performances were praised by critics, while the film was largely ignored.
+As Michael Thomson wrote in his BBC review, “Indeed Chris Beattie and Greg McLane, both newcomers, are wonderfully unforced and amusing as the two lads, but they would have benefited from characters which were fuller in a film that was richer.”